gcanales75/stp-sec-gov-at-scale/content/work2/task-5.md

 	```

 	If you see this output: `chown: cannot access ‘/home/ec2-user/.kube/’: No such file or directory`
 	Please wait a couple of more minutes to finish the cluster deployment.
-If you receive no output from the above command please proceed with the next task.
+Once you receive no output from the above command please proceed with the next task.

 1. To create the Kubernetes `config` file, you will need the cluster’s certificate authority data, the cluster URL and the cluster name, we will again use environment variables.
 Run the below commands to add them: